gtluu/timsconvert/README.md

 #### Install TIMSCONVERT

-6. Download TIMSCONVERT by cloning the Github repo.
+6. Download TIMSCONVERT by cloning the Github repo (you will need to have [Git](https://git-scm.com/downloads) and ensure that the option to enable symbolic links was checked during installation).
 It may be necessary to explicitly allow for the use of symbolic links using by adding the ```-c core.symlinks=true``` parameter on Windows.
 ```
 git clone https://www.github.com/gtluu/timsconvert
 or